← All posts

 How to make any photo family-friendly in one click

-Drop in a photo, pick one of 350 modest outfits, and Puritanizer paints it straight on.
+Drop in a photo, pick a modest outfit from the catalogue, and Puritanizer paints it straight on.
 No face-swapping.
 No awkward overlays.

 2026-04-10